crajcan/the_rust_programming_language/notes.md

 ### Creating References in Patterns with ref and ref mut

-#### Creating an immutable reference while restructuring.
+#### Creating an Immutable Reference While Destructuring.

 When we want to avoid a _partial move_ (taking ownership of a nested piece of data), we can create a reference to the nested data.

-When trying to create a reference into a nested data structure that is owned, we might have the inclination to destructure using `&x`, however, when used in destructuring patterns, `&` does not _create_ a reference, but actually matches an existing reference:
+When trying to create a reference into a nested data structure that is owned, we might have the inclination to destructure using `&x`, however, when used in destructuring patterns, `&` does not _create_ a reference, but actually matches an existing reference (this only really works with values that are copy):

 ```
 let robot_name = Some(String::from("Bors"));